AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 ## IMS Organization (optional) {#organizationid}

 (This feature is for future integration with the Adobe Experience Platform).
 To connect your Adobe Commerce instance to the Adobe Experience Platform, sign in to your Adobe account using your Adobe ID.
-After you sign in, the IMS organization associated with your Adobe account will be displayed in this section.
+After you sign in, the IMS organization associated with your Adobe account is displayed in this section.

 ## Catalog sync